Piecewise deterministic sampling with splitting schemes: Expansion of the invariant measure of splitting schemes for BPS and ZZS

-In fact, in 1D, for the scheme \textbf{RDBDR}, we can get an explicit expression for the invariant measure. \begin{prop} Consider the scheme \textbf{RDBDR} for BPS in one dimension, where the velocity is refreshed from $\nu = \Unif(\{\pm 1\})$.
-Then for a fixed initial condition $x\in\R$ and step size $\delta$ the distribution with support on $\{y\in\R:y=x+n\delta,\, n\in\mathbb{Z}\}\times \{\pm 1\}$ given by
+In fact, in 1D, for the scheme \textbf{RDBDR}, we can get an explicit expression for the invariant measure.
+Note that the result is independent of $\lambda_r$ and holds also for the case $\lambda_r=0,$ in which case the scheme coincides with \textbf{DBD}. \begin{proposition} Consider the scheme \textbf{RDBDR} for BPS or ZZS in one dimension, where the velocity is refreshed from $\nu = \Unif(\{\pm 1\})$.
+For some $x\in\R$ and $\delta>0$, define the probability distribution $\mu_\delta$ with support on the grid $\{y\in\R:y=x+n\delta,\, n\in\mathbb{Z}\}\times \{\pm 1\}$ given by

 where $\pot_\delta(x) =\psi(x)$ and for $y=x+nv\delta$, $n\in\N$